 This equipment is known as Personal Protective Equipment, or PPE.

 During the coronavirus (COVID-19) outbreak, the increased use of PPE by health professionals is very important as it will help to reduce the spread of the virus (as some people may have the virus but show no symptoms), protecting both health professionals and families.
-This is in line with national public health guidance at this time.
+The NHS continues to follow guidance on PPE and social distancing after the 19th July.